GandhiCloudLab/envizi-learning-journey-blog/readme.md

 <img src="images/100-dashboard-1.png">

-### Dashboard Controls
+Several controls are available in Dashboard.
-- Compare With: Defines the compare period that the Current period is selected for:
+- **Compare With:** Defines the compare period that the Current period is selected for:
-- View As: Specifies the Unit of measure for the data in the dashboard.
+- **View As: Specifies the Unit of measure for the data in the dashboard.
-- Time slider: Dictates the Current period chosen to display.
+- **Time slider: Dictates the Current period chosen to display.
 The time slider can be dragged left or right to cover the appropriate period.
-- Filter: The filter funnel activates the filtering options available: Groups, Measures, Regions, Locations.
+- **Filter:** The filter funnel activates the filtering options available: Groups, Measures, Regions, Locations.
-- Actions: Activates the Email dashboard or Schedule a Dashboard options
+- **Actions:** Activates the Email dashboard or Schedule a Dashboard options

-### 5.2 Reports
+### 4.2 Reports

 Envizi PowerReport is supercharged by Microsoft PowerBI, the world’s leading reporting and analytics platform.
 Envizi content powered by PowerReport provides a range of visual dashboards to support reporting.